 Athamma : Well, I saw the lady in today’s cooking show make some something with Custard and added Tomato Puree to it.

 Hubby dear yelled back (from the next room) “Amma don’t you dare think of making something like that!”

 I gave up my diligence and turned to reply.
-Athamma, I make Poori about 4 times a month and potato masala obviously gets done atleast once, you think I wouldn’t posted that?
+Athamma, I make Poori about 4 times a month and potato masala obviously gets done at least once, you think I wouldn’t post that?

 Athamma (still pondering) How about Vankai Uurulagadda Kura?

 Me: Athamma, that being your fondest dish, I obviously would’ve posted it